Apply for Federal Loans

 - Apply.
 Choose a lender or bank to apply for a Private Education Loan.
 PCC does not offer a preferred lender list for private loans.
 Students may check with their bank or research private loans on the Web.
-We strongly encourage students to borrow Federal loans first as they offer better benefit and interest rates.
+We strongly encourage students to borrow Federal loans first as they offer better benefits and interest rates.
 Interest rates on private loans are usually significantly higher than on Federal loans.

 - School Certification.
 Our office will certify the loan once we receive a certification request from your lending institution and your financial aid file is complete.
 Private loan limits are set by Federal regulations and cannot exceed the cost of attendance minus any financial aid received.
-We are not responsible for the timeliness of private loans and students should address all customer service issues with their chosen lender.
+We are not responsible for the timeliness of private loans, and students should address all customer service issues with their chosen lender.
 Your school charges will not be deducted from your private education loan if the loan certification request is not received by the tuition due date.

 - Eligibility Requirements.
-For most private lenders, there is no minimum credit hour restriction nor do they require the student to be making satisfactory academic progress as determined by the school.
+For most private lenders, there is no minimum credit hour restriction, nor do they require the student to be making satisfactory academic progress as determined by the school.
 Students should verify restrictions with their lender.
 Be aware that most private lenders require a good credit rating and may also require a co-signer.

 - Private Education Loan Applicant Self-Certification.
-Pursuant to Section 155 of the Higher Education Act of 1965, as amended, (HEA) and to satisfy the requirements of Section 128(e)(3) of the Truth in Lending Act, a lender must obtain a self-certification signed by the applicant before disbursing a private education loan.
+Pursuant to Section 155 of the Higher Education Act of 1965, as amended (HEA) and to satisfy the requirements of Section 128(e)(3) of the Truth in Lending Act, a lender must obtain a self-certification signed by the applicant before disbursing a private education loan.
 The school is required on request to provide this form or the required information only for students applying for the loan.
 The applicant and the student may be the same person.

 Pitt Community College Cost of Attendance (COA)

 The COA is an estimate of what it will cost a student to attend PCC for an academic year (Fall and Spring).
-The COA includes, estimates for tuition and fees, housing, books, supplies, transportation and miscellaneous expenses.
-A student’s COA may vary depending on enrollment status, dependency status, residency and summer enrollment.
+The COA includes estimates for tuition and fees, housing, books, supplies, transportation, and miscellaneous expenses.
+A student’s COA may vary depending on enrollment status, dependency status, residency, and summer enrollment.

-The COA includes costs that are not directly billed to the student but the student may incur during their enrollment with PCC for a given academic year.
+The COA includes costs that are not directly billed to the student, but the student may incur during their enrollment with PCC for a given academic year.